omarhaitham19/e-commerce-app/README.md

 - **Account Management**: Authenticated customers can update their password, name, and email.
 - **Order History**: Authenticated customers can View past order history.

+## Payment Integration
+If you want to enable customer payments by card, you only have to obtain the necessary Stripe API keys from your Stripe account and add them to the `.env` file in your project.
+This will allow the application to securely handle payment transactions.

 ## Usage